Lightning-AI/LitServe/README.md

   },
-   {"role": "assistant", "content": "This image shows a wooden boardwalk extending through a lush green marshland."}, {"role": "user", "content": "How is the weather depicted in the image?"}]
+   {"role": "assistant", "content": "This image shows a wooden boardwalk extending through a lush green marshland."}, {"role": "user", "content": "What is the weather like in the image?"}]
   ```

 The above server can be queried using a standard OpenAI client: